 Grrr, this part is hard to read let’s rewrite it like this:

-If your employee works 8 hours a day, then he spends at least 1.6 hours searching for the information he needs to get his job done!
+If your employee works 8 hours a day, then that employee spends at least 1.6 hours searching for the information they need to get their job done!

 That’s 8 HOURS/week per employee!

 Let’s say you have 50 employees: 8×50 = 400 HOURS/week.

 That’s 1600 HOURS/month and 19200 HOURS/year!!

 (You don’t even need a calculator to calculate this).